Frequently Asked Questions

 Can you ship a firearm directly to my house?

 No. Federal law requires all firearms to ship to a licensed FFL dealer for transfer — no exceptions.
 You cannot have a firearm shipped to a residential address.
+See our FFL Transfer Policy for how it works.

 What's a transfer fee, and who do I pay it to?